Corporate income tax

-An exception is recognised in the amount of 0.3% of the taxable income for the tax period of the taxable person; however, only up to the amount of the tax base assessment for the tax period.
+An exception is recognised in the amount of 0.3% of the taxable income for the tax period of the taxable person, but only up to the amount of the tax base for the tax period.

 The tax relief as a whole may not exceed 0.5% of the taxable income.

 For all of the tax relief types described above, the following apply: The tax base reduction due to tax losses from previous tax years, together with the exercise of unused parts of tax relief from previous tax periods, is recognised at the maximum of 63% of the tax base.

 Preventing the double taxation of income generated by residents outside of Slovenia

 A resident taxable person can, by exercising the right to the legally prescribed limit, reduce (deduct) from their tax liability the amount of foreign tax paid on income generated outside of Slovenia (foreign income) which is included in their tax base (the tax credit method is used).